Important Exams information for students and parents/carers – Rules and Regulations

 - Warning to Candidates

-These rules are defined by the Joint Council for Qualifications (JCQ), which is an organisation comprising of the seven largest providers of qualifications in the UK.
+These rules are defined by the Joint Council for Qualifications (JCQ), which is an organisation comprising of the eight largest providers of qualifications in the UK.
 They determine the guidelines that we need to follow as a school and as a student to ensure that exams are conducted in a fair and responsible way.

 Please be aware that any breach of these instructions can constitute malpractice and may result in the Examination Board disqualifying the student from that particular exam.
 In more serious cases of malpractice, the Examination Boards reserve the right to remove a student from all existing exams that were due to be taken.

 - Become familiar with the way that each exam course is taught.

 - Be clear about what is being examined and how.